 The first symptoms are pain in the joint under pressure or added weight.
-“As the disease progresses, you may experience pain while at rest,” said Dr. Lieberman.
+“As the disease progresses, you may experience pain while at rest,” says Lieberman.

 Causes of osteonecrosis include:

-- Medications – Long-term and high doses of corticosteroid medications are linked to osteonecrosis.
-Medications that are used to treat inflammation such as prednisone are also linked to bone loss (osteoporosis).
+- Medications: Long-term and high doses of corticosteroid medications are linked to osteonecrosis.
+Medications that are used to treat inflammation are also linked to bone loss (osteoporosis).

-- Excessive alcohol use – Excessive alcohol consumption increases the number of fatty cells in your blood vessels, which blocks a consistent blood flow to the bones.
-This decreased blood supply over time can lead to osteonecrosis.
+- Excessive alcohol use: Excessive alcohol consumption increases the number of fatty cells in your blood vessels, which blocks a consistent blood flow to the bones.
+Over time this decreased blood supply can lead to osteonecrosis.

 How is osteonecrosis diagnosed?

 Your doctor will conduct tests based on your age and the affected bone and joint.
-“The definitive diagnosis is usually made using an MRI, but changes also be seen on an X-ray,” Dr. Lieberman said.
+“The definitive diagnosis is usually made using an MRI, but changes can also be seen on an X-ray,” Lieberman explains.

 Is osteonecrosis treatable?